jimporter/bencode.hpp/README.md

 destroyed until you're done working with the parsed representation), you can decode the data as a *view* on the buffer to save memory.
 This results in all parsed strings being nothing more than pointers pointing to slices of your buffer.
-Simply append `_view` to the functions/types to take advantage of this:
+Simply add `_view` to the functions/types to take advantage of this:

 ```c++
 std::string buf = "3:foo";